EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 - Average sales per product: Average total revenue of different classes of products in each periodi.e using Averageif function argument box to apply the formula .
 This reflects the average sales of the products in that region.
 - Total revenue by region: Sum of the total revenue grouped by each region i.e using Sumif function argument box to apply the formula.
 This shows the total revenue generated in that region.

+## Data Sources

+The primary source of this data considering is Capstone Project and this is an open source data which can be downloaded freely from an Open source online such as Kaggle or any other data repository site.

 ## Tools and Method used

 The tools and method used in this project analysis include: